kwameopareasiedu/node-construct/docs/01-getting-started.md

 This guide takes you through using **node-construct** to speed up the creatiuon of a simple API server using [Express.js](https://expressjs.com/).

-This API is simple blog API that has endpoints for the following:
+This API is for a simple blog that has endpoints for the following actions:

 -   Create a user
 -   List all users